Environmental Works Grants Program

 - fencing of revegetation works will be available at the rate of $7.50 per metre, up to a maximum amount of $1000 (i.e. 133 meters)

 - All proposed plantings must be a minimum width of 10 metres, contain only indigenous species of local provenance, and include tree and understory species.
-The species lists for all projects will be developed in consultation with our Sustainable Land Management Officer and a bulk order of plants ordered by Council.
+The species lists for all projects will be developed in consultation with our Sustainable Land Management Officer and plants will be bulk ordered by Council.

-- The applicant will be required to repay the grant to Council if the project is not completed by 30 September 2017 or fails to meet the specified time schedule, or the completed project differs from the project detailed in the Project Agreement.
+- The applicant may be required to repay the grant to Council if the project is not completed by 30 September 2021 or fails to meet the specified time schedule, or the completed project differs from the project detailed in the Project Agreement.